-PS: Don’t forget to ask the person who the poll is about to share at least one story behind the facts.
+PS: Don’t forget to ask the person who the poll is about to share at least one story behind the statements.

-Here’s another fun live poll to help you lighten the mood and loosen people up.
+Another fun live poll to help you lighten the mood.
 Check up on your teammates’ work-from-home attire.

-It’s popular folklore that people love wearing PJs all day long during home offices.
+It’s popular folklore that people love wearing PJs all day long during a home office.
 How does your team stand on this fashion statement?

 Another similarly popular activity is “Take a picture of your shoes” that is equally hilarious.

-Starting a meeting with some laughs and giggles will help your teammates feel more connected.
+Starting a meeting with some laughs will help your teammates feel more connected.
 For recurring meetings, come up with a different fun poll each time, here are some for your inspiration.